Type

 How do I attribute data I’ve sourced from Dandjoo?

-When citing information retrieved via Dandjoo, you should attribute it to the Rights Holder.
-The Rights Holder for each record is identified any data extracts downloaded from Dandjoo.
+When citing information obtained from Dandjoo, it is important to attribute it to the designated Rights Holder.
+The Rights Holder for each record is indicated in any data extracts downloaded from Dandjoo.

 You should also reference Dandjoo as the source, citing DBCA as the publisher – for instance ‘The Department of Biodiversity, Conservation and Attractions [2024], Dandjoo search accessed on the [date of search]’.